The Ethereum merge is improving the ETH staking reward.

 Staking ETH with Lido risks

-Lido currently controls about 32% of all staked ETH.
-One entity controlling that much staked Ethereum creates a potential centralization risk.
+Lido is the leading holder of all staked ETH.
+One entity controlling too much staked Ethereum creates a potential centralization risk.

 While there is no immediate threat from Lido controlling the lion’s share of all staked ETH, it’s still a risk that users should pay attention to.
 Lido have provided this useful resource on their website, for a full list of the risks involved in using the protocol.